Step-by-Step Unmasking for Parameter-Efficient Fine-tuning of Large Language Models

-Our major contributions are listed below: \begin{enumerate}[label=\textbf{(\arabic*)},leftmargin=*,topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item We introduce a novel selective strategy, increment-$\mathcal{S}$, for parameter-efficient fine-tuning, which enables incremental parameter selection and dynamic assessment of parameter importance. \item We propose a new importance-based heuristic, \heuristic, that combines the benefits of gradient and magnitude-based parameter importance functions.
-Together with increment-$\mathcal{S}$ strategy, our proposed selective PEFT method \sparseft demonstrates a strong performance on various natural language understanding and generation tasks, even with highly sparse parameter updation. \item Our method produces a series of progressively improved models across various budget levels, allowing users to balance budget and performance effectively. \item We provide an open-source toolkit integrating four selective PEFT techniques, offering comprehensive support for selective methods that is not available in existing toolkits. \end{enumerate}
+Our major contributions are listed below: \begin{enumerate}[label=\textbf{(\arabic*)},leftmargin=*,topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item We introduce a novel selective strategy, increment-S, for parameter-efficient fine-tuning, which enables incremental parameter selection and dynamic assessment of parameter importance. \item We propose a new importance-based heuristic, \heuristic\ that combines the benefits of gradient and magnitude-based parameter importance functions.
+Together with the increment-S strategy, our proposed selective PEFT method \sparseft demonstrates a strong performance on various natural language understanding and generation tasks, even with highly sparse parameter updates. \item Our method produces progressively improved models across increasing budget levels, allowing users to balance budget and performance effectively. \item We provide an open-source toolkit integrating four selective PEFT techniques, offering comprehensive support for selective methods not available in existing toolkits. \end{enumerate}